malcolmchetwyn/shoppinghook/README.md

 # shoppinghook

-iOS app was wirtten using Parse.
-Since Parse has shutdown I did not refactor the app so opensourced it
+iOS app was written using Parse.

+Since Parse has shutdown I did not refactor the app so opensourced it.
+Build using XCode 5+